Gene-Bertulfo/Business-Analyst-Data-Analyst-Portfolio-Projects/lead-management-system/README.md

 ## Description

-*This project is a replica of my actual work, except I used Power BI for my personal project — in my actual work, the dashboard was built in Excel.*
+*This project is a replica of my actual work, except I used Power BI for my personal project, in my actual work, the dashboard was built in Excel.*

 When I joined a brand-new call center operation, there was no lead management process in place, this was the client's first time outsourcing outreach, so nothing existed to prevent